LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 Note that in current PLFs there is a great imbalance between the volume of loanable funds compared to the volume of demand.
 This is done on purpose as liquidity pools need more suppliers than borrowers to work.
-This is not the case with Morpho which could have much more borrowers than suppliers and still be fully liquid and working.
-Moreover, in Morpho, this imbalance is not necessarily in favor of suppliers since rates are very different.
+This is not the case with LQG which could have much more borrowers than suppliers and still be fully liquid and working.
+Moreover, in LQG, this imbalance is not necessarily in favor of suppliers since rates are very different.

 Indeed, the imbalance is highly dependent on market conditions and thus